604adrian/Emojification/README.md

 <pre>🇭 🇪 🇱 🇱 🇴   🇦 🇬 🇦 🇮 🇳,   🇼 🇴 🇷 🇱 🇩</pre>

-Boring Mode does not use translate puncuation marks into emoji-form.
+Boring Mode does not use translate punctuation marks into emoji-form.

 ## Funky Mode
 What Funky Mode lacks in terms of predictability and reproducibility, it makes up for in funk.
 In Funky Mode, when the input string contains a letter with more than one corresponding emoji, any one of these potential suitors will be chosen at random.
 For example, the letter 'X' has a number of different emojis to its name: there are '🇽','✖️', '𝕏', '❌', or '❎'.
 So there is more than one right way to translate the text-string 'X' to an emoji-string.
 Funky Mode deals with this ambiguity by picking any suitable X emoji at random (except for the RIS emoji) and using that emoji for the translation process.
 If a letter has only one suitable emoji (its RIS emoji) then Funky Mode will just go with that one.
 Funky Mode uses emojis for punctuation.